Robin Helfritch Maratos

 I don’t remember a time when yoga was not in my life.
 I began yoga classes at age 5, growing up with a yogi mom who practiced to help maintain mental clarity and mobility after being diagnosed with Multiple Sclerosis before I was born.
-With early roots in the teachings of the Himalayan Institute and Roy Eugene Davis of the Center for Spiritual Awareness, I spent my life practicing various styles of Hatha yoga.
+With early roots in the teachings of Swami Rama of the Himalayan Institute and Roy Eugene Davis of the Center for Spiritual Awareness, I spent my life practicing various styles of Hatha yoga.